Lemonszz/Biome-Makeover-Docs/content/notes/block/altar.md

 The Altar was added with the [Dark Forest](notes/makeover/dark_forest) makeover.

-It can be natually found within [Woodland Mansions](notes/structure/mansion) or crafted.
+It can be naturally found within [Woodland Mansions](notes/structure/mansion) or crafted.

 It is used for the [Curse Enchanting](notes/mechanic/curse_enchanting) mechanic.